untu/saymon-scripts/README.md

 # saymon-scripts
 A set of simple scripts to use with SAYMON

-Clone these files to the following folder:
-/home/saymon/scripts/
-on a host with SAYMON Server or SAYMON Agent
+Clone these files to the '/home/saymon/scripts/' folder on a host with SAYMON Server or SAYMON Agent.